Dimoks/mangetsu/README.md

 ninja
 ```

-### Installation
+### Installation (all users)

 For convenience, the CMake file also generated installation logic which can install Mangetsu to `%LOCALAPPDATA%/mangetsu` and then adds that folder to your path.
+Administrator permissions are not required!
 Just run:
 ```bash
 ninja install
 ```
-If you get a warning about the Powershell script that adds your install directory to your path being unsigned when you try this, you'll have to open a Powershell window and allow for unsigned scripts:
+If you get a warning about the Powershell script that adds your install directory to your path being unsigned when you try this, you'll have to open a Powershell window (again, as a regular user, not as an administrator) and allow for unsigned local scripts:
 ```powershell
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```